joaopmpinheiro/rcproject/README.md

 # Event Reservation Platform

 A C-based client-server event reservation system for the **Redes de Computadores (RC)** course at IST.
-Uses raw BSD sockets with UDP for user management and listing activities, and TCP for file transfers and event/reservation management.
+Uses raw BSD sockets with UDP for user management and listing activities and TCP for file transfers and event/reservation management.

 **Group:** 32 **Deadline:** December 19, 2025